 Effective crisis management means you must be ready to act quickly, communicate to your team promptly, and give clear direction to all your employees.
 Having a crisis communications plan in place will allow you to respond quickly and consistently.

 Social media has changed the way a crisis is managed.
 Platforms like Twitter and news blogs can spread information about your company in a matter of minutes, without giving you the chance to share accurate information first.
 Social media can be a powerful tool for your company because it allows you to connect directly with your followers and maintain a personal relationship with them.

 Managing a crisis effectively means being able to recover from the event quickly.
 Companies who share accurate information, take responsibility for their actions, and proactively change their company to avoid future mistakes can actually gain brand trust and praise from external audiences.

-Tucker/Hall associates are trained and accredited by Institute of Crisis Management.
+Tucker/Hall associates are trained and accredited by the Institute of Crisis Management.
 We believe a brand’s integrity in the midst of a crisis speaks volumes to your various stakeholders.
 We work closely with clients to develop, practice, and implement the best crisis management practices in the following areas:

 To learn more about our crisis management experience and how we can help you, contact your local Tucker/Hall office.